 How do we prequalify subcontractors?

 We contact the subcontractor on your behalf.
-We’ll issue our questionnaire and ensure they fill it out completely.
-We’ll check with the secretary state to ensure they are a legal and active company.
-We’ll check court records for lawsuits, judgements, and liens.
+We’ll issue our questionnaire and ensure they fill out completely.
+We’ll check with the secretary of state to ensure they are a legal and active company.
+We’ll check court records for lawsuits, judgments, and liens.
 We’ll check with the financial institutions to ensure sufficient funds to finance the project.
 We’ll check for OSHA records of violations and accidents.
 We’ll check with references for past work performance.
-We’ll even check their supplier credit to ensure they can purchase their materials.
-On top of it all, we’ll use our investigative skills to see what parts of the puzzle don’t match.
-For example if a company has been in existence for 5 years but claims to have 30 years of experience, this normally is a red flag.
-Some business leaders will form new companies to mask their previous unscrupulous and illegal behavior.
-Often, this is a way for these shady business leaders to sell a service in bad faith and with the intent to defraud you.
-We don’t just screen/verify subcontractor online.
-We re-verify subcontractors and do a full investigation undercovering the missing pieces before you put this subcontractor on your project.
-We are the future of preconstruction.
+We’ll even check their supplier credit ensure they can purchase their materials.
+On top of it all, we’ll use our investigative skills to see what parts of the puzzle do not match.

 How do we deliver our reports and secure the information?

 We utilize top notch secure servers and software to retrieve information and deliver our reports.
 More importantly, despite our heavy investment in security, we realize that no amount of technology will ever make a system impenetrable.
 Thus, we have adopted a strict 30 day information retention policy.
 Afterward, the reports are deleted from the server and moved into a non-internet secure facility to mitigate data breaches.